The Best Foolproof White Sourdough Bread Recipe

 Step 1: Feed Your Starter

-• The night before you plan to make your bread, combine 25g starter, 123g water, and 123g unbleached bread flour in a jar.
+1. The night before you plan to make your bread, combine 25 g sourdough starter, 125 g water, and 125 g bread flour in a jar.
 Note: This is a 1:5:5 feeding ratio.

 Step 2: Mix Your Dough

-• Note: At this time, I would feed the leftover starter from my jar.
-You should have about 30 grams left over to feed.
+3. Note: At this time, I would feed the leftover starter from my jar to keep it active and happy!

 Step 3: Stretch and Folds